hu8813/personal-portfolio/README.md

 To customize the portfolio with your personal information:

-1. Edit the user data in `src/data/user.ts` file to update your name, bio, skills, and social links
+1. Edit the user data in `src/data/personalInfo.ts` file to update your name, bio, skills, and social links
-2. Modify the project information in `src/data/projects.ts`
-3. Update your resume in the `public` folder
-4. Replace profile images in the `public/images` directory
+2. Replace profile or project images in the `public/` directory

 ## License